maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ## Preventing Failure

-There are some patterns we can use in an attempt to make it less likely to encounter a failure however, we must be aware of their trade-offs.
+There are some patterns we can use to attempt to reduce the chance of encountering a failure.
+However, we must be aware of the trade-offs.

 ### Isolation